AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 >[!NOTE]
 >
->Sorting always has an impact (of some degree) on performance.
+>Sorting on top-level fields also has an (albeit small) impact on performance.

 ## Best Practices {#best-practices}